wardellbagby/lyricistant/README.md

 gulp testAll
 ```

-There are also run the tests natively in your IDE, which will make it easier to attach a debugger.
+You can also run the tests natively in your IDE, which will make it easier to attach a debugger.

 If you'd like to attach a debugger while testing via terminal: